weifund/weifund/README.md

 - Share link on tracker page
 - Token/share counter and name integration (so campaigns can display "10,000 MyCustomTokenName raised!")
 - Connect Whisper so users can comm. with campaign operators
+- Turn off/on campaign images (for browsing speed)

 ## Requirements
 - MeteorJS (latest)